 OUTA defends interdict appeal and challenges e-toll collection costs

-In its papers, OUTA makes reference to a number of pertinent points in the case, some of these being:
+In its papers, the Opposition to Urban Tolling Alliance (OUTA) makes reference to a number of pertinent points in the case, some of these being:

 As of today, SANRAL are still not ready to launch e-tolls, given the outstanding regulatory issues e.g finalisation of the exemption criteria and SANRAL regulations.
 In addition the e-Toll enforcement procedures and how these relate to AARTO and the Criminal Procedures Act remain unclear.
 It is also noted that just last week, on 31 May, the Minister of Transport withdrew the e-toll Tariffs for further review.